Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 \subsection{B\"acklund transformation for the noncommutative Atiyah-Ward ansatz solutions}

-Finally let us discuss an adjoint action for the patching matrices $\alpha: P_l \mapsto P_{l+1}=A^{-1} P_l A$ in twistor side.
-This leads to a B\"acklund transformation for the noncommutative anti-self-dual Yang-Mills equation in Yang-Mills side, which is a noncommutative generalization of Corrigan-Fairlie-Yates-Goddard (CFYG) transformation \cite{CFGY}.
+Finally let us discuss an adjoint action for the patching matrices $\alpha: P_l \mapsto P_{l+1}=A^{-1} P_l A$ in the twistor side, which leads to a B\"acklund transformation for the noncommutative anti-self-dual Yang-Mills equation in the Yang-Mills side.
+This is a noncommutative generalization of the Corrigan-Fairlie-Yates-Goddard (CFYG) transformation \cite{CFGY, CMN, MaWo}.

-The adjoint action is easily found and can be described by the following two kinds of adjoint actions:
+The adjoint action is defined by the following two kinds of adjoint actions:

 where